bdurand/support_table_data/README.md

 ### Loading Data

-Calling `sync_table_data!` on your model classes will synchronize the data in your database table with the values from the data files.
+Calling `sync_table_data!` on your model class will synchronize the data in the database table with the values from the data files.

 ```ruby
 Status.sync_table_data!